orbitalchicken/Roadmap/Fixed.md

 		- Account details: Cinnamon 17, by default link: http://s26.postimg.org/armd84n21/Screenshot_from_2014_11_17_10_04_05.png, 17.1 by default: http://s26.postimg.org/gyxr8ait5/Screenshot_from_2014_11_17_10_35_12.png
 		- Accessibility settings, typing, turning on-screen keyboard on or off does not appear to do anything.
 		- Usint mint-x aqua theme when you maximize windows they go behind panel.
 Default theme doesn’t do this.
 I haven’t tried others.
+		- I disabled the recently used Files.
+After that the menu gets way to wide (it reach nearly to the 17.1 on the wallpaper.
+There is a text in the menu that says “recently used files are disabled…” (I don’t know the correct words, i use the german language)	?
+		- systray icons (reproducible with mintupdate) in bottom panel does not scale with the size of the panel.
+Increasing the size of the panel does not increase the Update Manager icon (even when all the other icons increase in size…yes I ticked that box :) ).
+		- cinnamon-settings-users should not let root modify user's passwords when their home is crypted

 MATE Edition
 ------------